Sarah in marketing wants to be able to log in directly on the home page, but Tim in engineering would prefer it on its own page. Can we compromise?

 - What idea is stronger at conveying your company as (insert words from the brief)?

 - What direction is best at helping you stand out from your competitors?

 - What design will keep your identity the freshest for longest?

-Is there anything you do to make sure client feedback is valuable and on point?
+What do you do to make sure you keep the client feedback focused?